6.10.1 Family & domestic violence

 - Reviewing an exemption

-Wherever possible, a person must make their own decision about whether and how to pursue collection of child support and DHS will support their decision.
+Wherever possible, a person must make their own decision about whether and how to pursue collection of child support and Services Australia will support their decision.

-DHS recognises that a person at risk may adopt one course of action for a period of time and may later adopt another course if the situation has changed, and DHS will provide them with all options and encourage them to discuss their case if their situation changes.
+Services Australia recognises that a person at risk may adopt one course of action for a period of time and may later adopt another course if the situation has changed, and Services Australia will provide them with all options and encourage them to discuss their case if their situation changes.

 Proceeding with an application

 During the initial discussion with an applicant for child support, an officer may become aware that the applicant may be at risk.
-The applicant should be advised that continuing with the application means that DHS will need to contact the other party to the assessment.
-If the applicant has concerns about that contact they can withdraw the application and apply for an exemption from the maintenance action test, if necessary.
+The applicant should be advised that continuing with the application means that Services Australia will need to contact the other party to the assessment.
+If the applicant has concerns about that contact they can withdraw the application and apply for an exemption from the FTB maintenance action test, if necessary.
 The applicant should be advised to reapply for child support if an exemption is not granted.

-A payee may decide that they wish the assessment to continue and for the amounts payable to be collected by DHS.
+A payee may decide that they wish the assessment to continue and for the amounts payable to be collected by Services Australia.

-In such cases, DHS will take particular care to manage the case in a sensitive and appropriate manner.
-Strategies to reduce the likelihood of violent behaviour and provide safety for the payee and the children should be adopted in consultation with the payee, e.g. advising the payee before commencement of enforcement action and before DHS contacts the payer to discuss liabilities and collection action.
-DHS may also refer the payee to other organisations for support.
+In such cases, Services Australia will take particular care to manage the case in a sensitive and appropriate manner.
+Services Australia, in consultation with the payee, will adopt strategies to reduce the likelihood of violent behaviour and provide safety for the payee and the children, for example, advising the payee before commencement of enforcement action and before Services Australia contacts the payer to discuss liabilities and collection action.
+Services Australia may also refer the payee to other organisations for support.

-If the payee decides they wish to privately collect their assessment and they do not wish to pursue a full or partial exemption, the potential consequences of such a decision should be discussed with the payee, such as the impact of a retrospective increase in the assessment (see FA Guide 126.96.36.199 and CS Guide 5.1.4).
+If the payee decides they wish to privately collect their assessment and they do not wish to pursue a full or partial exemption, Services Australia will discuss the potential consequences of such a decision with the payee, such as the impact of a retrospective increase in the assessment (FA Guide 18.104.22.168 and CS Guide 5.1.4).

 Ending a child support assessment due to family & domestic violence